masev/MasevSettingsBundle/README.md

 MasevSettingsBundle
 ===================

-Masev SettingsBundle introduce a settings system into eZ Publish 5.x, administration is possible thanks to an interface in legacy admin.
+Masev SettingsBundle introduce a settings system into eZ Publish 5.x, administration is possible thanks to an interface in legacy admin (AngularJS powered).
 All settings are injected in Symfony container as a parameter.

 ![Screenshot of the UI](https://raw.githubusercontent.com/masev/MasevSettingsBundle/master/ui.png)